Chart Color Schemes

 An assessment of population growth drivers in Merriwa reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates, the Merriwa (WA) statistical area (Lv2)'s population is estimated at around 6,117 as of Nov 2025.
-This reflects an increase of 530 people since the 2021 Census which reported a population of 5,587 people.
-The change is inferred from the resident population of 6,113 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 2,671 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 9.5% growth since census positions it within 0.2 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Merriwa (WA) is around 6,119, reflecting a 9.5% increase since the 2021 Census which reported a population of 5,587.
+This change is inferred from an estimated resident population of 6,113 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+The suburb's population density ratio is 2,672 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Merriwa's growth rate of 9.5% since census is within 0.4 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 67.0% of overall population gains during recent periods, driving primary growth in the area.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data for areas not covered.

 Frequently Asked Questions - Population